Halting problem: Programming consequences

-but attempt to write in a restricted style—such as MISRA C or SPARK—that makes it easy to prove that the resulting subroutines finish before the given deadline.
+Most subroutines are intended to finish.
+The fact that the halting problem is undecidable is often naively taken to mean that establishing whether a program halts is impossible.
+However, programs such as the T2 Temporal Prover could automatically establish that certain Windows device-driver dispatch routines will always eventually return.
+It appears feasible that "future program-termination proof tools [may] work 99.9% of the time on programs written by humans."

+Some infinite loops can be quite useful.
+For instance, event loops are typically coded as infinite loops.
+In total functional programming languages these are often encoded using corecursion, as functions that process and produce infinite coinductive data types such as streams.
+This formalism allows proving a dual termination property known as productivity.

-Other times these programmers apply the rule of least power—they deliberately use a computer language that is not quite fully Turing-complete.
-Frequently, these are languages that guarantee all subroutines finish, such as Rocq.
+In hard real-time computing, subroutines must not only finish, but finish before a given deadline.
+In order to meet these requirements, programmers apply the rule of least power and use restricted styles, not quite fully Turing-complete, that make it easy to prove that the resulting subroutines finish before the given deadline.
+These include languages such as MISRA C, SPARK, and Rocq.

 Common pitfalls

-The difficulty in the halting problem lies in the requirement that the decision procedure must work for all programs and inputs.
-A particular program either halts on a given input or does not halt.
-Consider one algorithm that always answers "halts" and another that always answers "does not halt".
-For any specific program and input, one of these two algorithms answers correctly, even though nobody may know which one.
-Yet neither algorithm solves the halting problem generally.
+The halting problem requires a decision procedure that works for all programs and inputs.
+But for any specific program and input, the answer is simply "halts" or "does not halt".
+Consider two simple decision procedures, one that always answers "halts" and another that always answers "does not halt".
+For any given case, one of these two algorithms answers correctly, yet neither algorithm solves the halting problem.

-There are programs (interpreters) that simulate the execution of whatever source code they are given.
-Such programs can demonstrate that a program does halt if this is the case: the interpreter itself will eventually halt its simulation, which shows that the original program halted.
-However, an interpreter will not halt if its input program does not halt, so this approach cannot solve the halting problem as stated; it does not successfully answer "does not halt" for programs that do not halt.
+Interpreters are programs that simulate the execution of programs whatever source code they are given.
+Such programs can demonstrate that a program does halt, by running the program for some number of steps.
+However, an interpreter will not halt if its input program does not halt, so this approach cannot solve the halting problem as stated; it does not successfully answer "does not halt" for programs that do not halt, or determine whether a program will eventually halt or run forever.

-The halting problem is theoretically decidable for linear bounded automata (LBAs) or deterministic machines with finite memory.
-A machine with finite memory has a finite number of configurations, and thus any deterministic program on it must eventually either halt or repeat a previous configuration:
+The halting problem is decidable for linear bounded automata (LBAs) or deterministic machines with finite memory.
+Such a machine has finitely many possible configurations, so any deterministic program on it must eventually either halt or repeat a previous configuration: